 To learn about seeking custody in an emergency, click here.

 Adoption is rarely the first step when dealing with an incompetent or addicted parent.
 In most cases, if you are worried about your grandchildren’s safety, you should first seek custody.
 However, if you already have custody, or if you’ve been the real parent for your grandchild for a long time, it may be time to pursue an adoption.
 Adoption has many benefits over simple custody.
 Adoption is permanent, and it comes with the same legal rights and responsibilities as biological parenthood.
 Once an adoption is finalized, you don’t have to worry about a biological parent coming back at some later time to re-take custody of your grandchild from you.
 Adoption also has important implications for things like social security benefits and estate planning that you should discuss with your attorney.
 On the other hand, adoption is legally difficult to obtain.
 Adoption requires that you permanently terminate the rights of both of your grandchild’s parents.
 To learn more about the grounds for termination of parental rights, click here.

 How to Help Your Grandchild if You Can’t Personally Raise Them

 It’s a terrible situation: You know that your grandchild is not safe with their parents, but you also know that you are not able to raise them.
 What can you do?
 If you know someone who is able and willing to raise your grandchild, whether that be a grandparent or other relative, you can support their petition for custody by being a witness for them in court.
 Your insight may convince the judge to quickly remove your grandchild from a dangerous situation, and by supporting a specific person’s petition, you at least know what will happen to your grandchild once they are removed.

 These are tough decisions.
 You should not make them alone.
-If you are facing addiction or worried about your grandchild, give us a call.
+If you are worried about your grandchild, give us a call at 865-637-6550.
 We are here to help.